snoobi-seggs/nilou_seggs/README.md

 click on run.bat
 done

+use /givenew to get 3.0.5 items and weaps

-ALSO DONT BE CRINGE AND POST ON SOCIAL MEDIA I SWEAR
+DONT BE CRINGE AND POST ON SOCIAL MEDIA

+(not talking abt specifically anyone or anything)